2ndQuadrant/postgres-installer/README-linux-x64.txt

 PostGIS is a spatial database extender for PostgreSQL object-relational database.
 It add support for geographic objects allowing location queries to be run in SQL.

+NOTE: PostGIS is not supported for PostgreSQL 12(Beta)

 Some of the extensions required for PostGIS.

 .
 CREATE EXTENSION postgis;